echoKohana::debug((string)$query);// Should display:// SELECT `username`, `password` FROM `users` WHERE `username` = 'john'

 It is also possible to create

-aliases when selecting, by passing an array as each parameter to DB::select
+:AS aliases when selecting, by passing an array as each parameter to DB::select

 This query would generate the following SQL: